-DASH-ARMREST SWITCHES - AIRSTREAM
+DASH SWITCHES

 - Door Lock -The main door can be locked or unlocked from the drivers seat.
 Remember to hide an extra door key on the exterior in case of unexpected battery failure. - Auxiliary Start The auxiliary start switch is intended to be used if the engine battery becomes too discharged to turn the engine over.
 To operate, hold the switch in the start position, and then use the ignition switch in a normal fashion.
 Operating the auxiliary start switch closes the points on a large solenoid, tying all three-vehicle batteries together for increased starting power. - Generator Switch The remote generator switch on the dash allows the driver to start or stop the generator without leaving the driver's seat.
-It should be noted a built-in time delay allows the generator to reach full operating speed before 120 volt current is provided to the coach. - Rear Heat This switch is two speeds and controls the fan on the rear engine heater by the door.
-The heat source is from the radiator so heat will only be available when driving. - Rear Camera The rear view-monitoring camera has two positions.
-One will show the rear bumper and operating the switch tilts the camera to view further back. - Auxiliary Head Lights To operate the auxiliary lights the regular headlights must be turned on first - Defrost Fans In cool, damp weather these fans really help to clear the large windshields.
-This switch turns them on and off and each fan has its own switch to operate the oscillating feature. - Aisle Lights The low aisle lights will allow passengers to converse without using overhead lights that could be bothersome to a driver at night. - Docking Lights The docking lights illuminate the area at the side of the motorhome and are intended for use when parking in a campground at night. - Inverter This switch controls a relatively small Inverter wired into the front television.
-Turn the switch on when you want to watch the front television and you're not plugged into 110-volt power. - Exterior Mirrors (Armrest) Move center switch to R or L. The four perimeter switches will then move the right or left mirror in the direction indicated.
-Toggle switch operates heat. - Rear Monitor When the ignition key is turned to the accessory or ON position, the power will be supplied and the monitor will be in the standby condition.

-When you set the gear lever to the R (reverse) position with the POWER switch released (STANDBY), the monitor will be automatically turned on and the picture will be displayed on the monitor.
+It should be noted a built-in time delay allows the generator to reach full operating speed before 120 volt current is provided to the coach. - Rear Heat (30 ft & 33 Ft. only) this switch is two speeds and controls the fan on the rear engine heater by the door.
+The heat source is from the radiator so heat will only be available when driving. - Rear Camera (option 26 Ft.) the rear view-monitoring camera has two positions.
+One will show the rear bumper and operating the switch tilts the camera to view further back. - Auxiliary Head Lights To operate the auxiliary lights the regular headlights must be turned on first - Defrost Fans (option) In cool, damp weather these fans really help to clear the large windshields.
+This switch turns them on and off and each fan has its own switch to operate the oscillating feature. - Aisle Lights The low aisle lights will allow passengers to converse without using overhead lights that could be bothersome to a driver at night. - Docking Lights (option 26 Ft.) the docking lights illuminate the area at the side of the motorhome and are intended for use when parking in a campground at night. - Inverter (option) This switch controls a relatively small Inverter wired into the front television.
+Turn the switch on when you want to watch the front television and you're not plugged into 110-volt power. - Rear Monitor (option 26 Ft.) when the ignition key is turned to the accessory or ON position, the power will be supplied and the monitor will be in the standby condition. - When you set the gear lever to the R (reverse) position with the POWER switch released (STANDBY), the monitor will be automatically turned on and the picture will be displayed on the monitor.
+To see rearview when not in reverse, depress the power button to ON. - Please review the rearview monitor manual placed in your Silver Key notebook.